-eligible patient population

-- uptake rate of the new technology including the potential for the treatment indication to widen in the timeframe of the analysis (e.g. where a technology is currently being investigated for other indications) - cost of a new technology and any comparator for which uncertainty exists (e.g. comparators not currently reimbursed or for which published prices are not available) - cost offsets.
+- eligible patient population - uptake rate of the new technology, including the potential for the treatment indication to widen in the time frame of the analysis (for example, where a technology is currently being investigated for other indications) - cost of a new technology and any comparator for which uncertainty exists (for example, comparators not currently reimbursed or for which published prices are not available) - cost offsets.

 To illustrate the impact of costs on the results, costs should be varied.
-Where no evidence of cost variation is available, it is pragmatic to vary costs by +/-20%.
+Where no evidence of cost variation is available, it is pragmatic to vary costs by + or - 20%.
 The impact of using alternative comparator technologies and variations in the reimbursement scheme for a technology should also be explored, as appropriate.